openregister/registers-rfcs/content/entry-invalidation/index.md

 * New entry type without key.
 Breaking change diverging from previous designs.
 * Records are unaffected.
-* Revoked entries require a mechanism/documentation to explain how to apply them when creating the list of records.
+* Revoked entries require a mechanism/documentation to explain how to apply them when computing the list of records.
 * Entry proofs are kept intact and invalidations are part of the tree.

 ### Alternative B: Reserved entry key + new item shape